Non Doms

 or perceived conflict of interest between their Ministerial position

-and their private financial interests.
+.
 They should be guided by the

 general principle that they should either dispose of the interest